msekast/bigbro/discovery/README.md

 ![city model export](wearable_export.png)

+The users are defining <i>point of interests</i> in these huge 3D models.
 For consumation on wearable devices the model has to be exported, which will prepare the data for consumation on mobile and wearable devices.

 ![warable view](wearable_view.png)

-Maintanance workers onsite will be able to get details about planned installations in 3D on a wearable device.
-The model can be explored in conjunction with a smart phone as well.
+Maintanance workers onsite will be able to get details about planned or existing installations in 3D on a wearable device if they don't have a hand free.
+The model can be explored in conjunction with a smart phone as well for a more overall exploration of the situation in the model.

 Minimize data transferred and memory footprint on wearable device
 =================================================================